 Anything else I should know about Parasitic STIs?

 Parasitic STIs can seem a little creepy, but not to fear!
 They are pretty easy to treat, and not a big deal at all.
 Everyone lives with dust mites and other small animals on their body; these ones are just more annoying.
 Like many STIs, they can carry a lot of stigma, and people can look down on people who have them.
-This culture can make it hard to deal with having them when you learn you do.
+This can make it hard to deal with having them when you learn you do.
 Know that they are a lot like other parasites people can have.
 And most people who have had sex have put themselves at risk for them during their lives!
 Getting a parasitic STI doesn’t make someone less clean, and anyone who gets one deserves understanding and treatment without shame.